Reyner Banham: Early life and education

-[Peter] Reyner Banham was born in Norwich, England to Percy Banham, a gas engineer, and Violet Frances Maud Reyner.
+Peter Reyner Banham was born in Norwich, England to Percy Banham, a gas engineer, and Violet Frances Maud Reyner.
 He was educated at Norwich School and gained an engineering scholarship with the Bristol Aeroplane Company, where he spent much of the Second World War.
 In Norwich he gave art lectures, wrote reviews for the local paper and was involved with the Maddermarket Theatre.
-In 1949 Banham entered the Courtauld Institute of Art in London where he studied under Anthony Blunt, Sigfried Giedion and Nikolaus Pevsner.
+In 1949 Banham entered the Courtauld Institute of Art in London where he pursued architectural studies under Anthony Blunt, Sigfried Giedion and Nikolaus Pevsner.
 Pevsner, who was his doctoral supervisor, invited Banham to study the history of modern architecture, following his own work Pioneers of the Modern Movement (1936).
+He earned a B.A., then a Ph.D.

 Career

 Having previously written regular exhibition reviews for ArtReview, then titled Art News and Review, Banham began working for the Architectural Review in 1952.
-Notably in its December 1955 issue, Banham contributed an essay titled "The New Brutalism", in which he sought to stylistically define New Brutalism.
-His hypotheses became widely discussed and debated topics among members of Team X and other groups involved in urban planning at the time.
-Banham also had connections with the Independent Group, the 1956 This Is Tomorrow art exhibition – considered by many to the birth of pop art – and the exponents of Brutalist architecture, which he documented in his 1966 book The New Brutalism: Ethic or Aesthetic?.
-Before this, in Theory and Design in the First Machine Age, he had cut across mentor Pevsner's main theories, linking modernism to build structures in which the 'functionalism' was actually subject to formal structures.
-Later, he wrote a Guide to Modern Architecture (1962, later titled Age of the Masters, a Personal View of Modern Architecture).
+In its December 1955 issue, he contributed an essay titled "The New Brutalism", in which he sought to stylistically define New Brutalism.
+His hypotheses were widely discussed and debated among members of Team X and other groups involved in urban planning at the time.
+"Banham became a respected commentator and critic of architecture through his writings in Architectural Review," notes a page on Banham on the (SUNY) Buffalo University Archives site, "and by holding regular informal gatherings to discuss contemporary art and design."

+Banham had connections with the Independent Group, the 1956 This Is Tomorrow art exhibition (considered by many to be the birth of pop art), and the exponents of Brutalist architecture, which he documented in his 1966 book The New Brutalism: Ethic or Aesthetic?.
+Before this, in Theory and Design in the First Machine Age (1960), he had cut across Pevsner's main theories, linking modernism to build structures in which the 'functionalism' was actually subject to formal considerations.
+Later, he wrote a Guide to Modern Architecture (1962, republished in 1975 under the title Age of the Masters, a Personal View of Modern Architecture).

 Banham predicted a "second age" of the machine and mass consumption.
 The Architecture of the Well-Tempered Environment (1969) follows Giedion's Mechanization Takes Command (1948), putting the development of technologies such as electricity and air conditioning ahead of the classic account of structures.
-In the 1960s, Cedric Price, Peter Cook, and the Archigram group also found this to be an absorbing arena of thought.
+In the 1960s, Cedric Price, Peter Cook, and the Archigram group also found this to be an engaging subject for thought.

+Los Angeles: The Architecture of Four Ecologies (1971) is one of Banham's most enduringly popular titles.
+"Partial, polemical, and maddeningly disorganized, Reyner Banham’s 1971 Los Angeles: The Architecture of Four Ecologies nevertheless ranks with Steen Eiler Rasmussen’s London: The Unique City and Rem Koolhaas’s Delirious New York as one of the most generous and discerning tributes by an architectural visitor to a great 20th-century metropolis," writes the professor of architecture and urban planning Robert Fishman in the Harvard Design Magazine.